AppDaemon/appdaemon/README.md

 # Starting At Reboot
 To run `AppDaemon` at reboot, you can set it up to run as a systemd service as follows.

-In the example below, make sure you edit the example to point to the fully qualified path for your configuration dircetory.

 ## Add Systemd Service (appdaemon@appdaemon.service)

 First, create a new file using vi:

     $ sudo vi /etc/systemd/system/appdaemon@appdaemon.service

-Add the following. making sure to use the correct path for your config dircetory:
+Add the following, making sure to use the correct full path for your config directory:

 ```